 Dan Russell is the co-founder of SoulFest and president of New Sound International.
 In addition, Dan has worked as an artist manager and advocate, musician, songwriter, concert promoter, record producer and film/television/documentary music supervisor.

-Vanessa joined our team in the spring of 2012 after returning from two years of missionary service in Peru.
-She oversees our Ministry Partner relationships, the Soul University workshops & speakers, Artist Hospitality, regional concert volunteers, and assists with PR, marketing and web content.
+Vanessa joined our team in the spring of 2012 after returning from two years in Peru.
+She oversees our Ministry Partner relationships, the Soul University workshops & speakers, festival hospitality, regional concert volunteers, and assists with PR, marketing and web content.